 But if you’re a professional driver using Google Maps to plan a route with multiple destinations, there are two things to keep in mind:

 - Google Maps limits the number of stops you can add to your trip.

-- Google Maps actually has zero route optimization features, meaning you have to do all the calculations manually when you have multiple stops to make.
+- Google Maps actually has zero route optimization features, meaning you have to do all the calculations manually when you have multiple stops.

-Helping drivers plan the fastest route with multiple destinations was the main reason we built Circuit.
+Helping drivers plan the fastest route with multiple destinations was the main reason we built Circuit for Teams.
 And while the services we offer have expanded since then, it’s still our main feature.

-In this guide, we’ll show you how route optimization has to be done if you’re using only Google Maps, and then how it can be done if you’re using Circuit in tandem with Google Maps.
+In this guide, we’ll show you how to plan your route if you’re using Google Maps, and how to do it more effectively (and easily) using Circuit for Teams along with Google Maps.

 If you want to find the best route for multiple stops on the Google Maps app without using any extra route optimization software, here’s what you have to do:

 Step 1: Gather your stops

 Remember that you can’t put in more than ten stops at a time.